noahvarghese/capstone-server/README.md

 -   TypeScript
 -   CI/CD
 -   AWS (Elastic Beanstalk, CodeDeploy, CodeBuild, CodePipeline, EC2, ACM)
+-   Automated Testing

 ## Environment

 -   Env variables must be loaded into the Elastic Beanstalk (I believe)

+## CI/CD

+Utilizing GitHub actions for CI currently, can be found in ./github/workflows

+## Testing

+Test specific utilites are located in the ./test/util directory

+Test data is located in the ./test/sample_data directory

+A 'bag' is used to hold any data that needs to be passed between test steps, the implementation is located in the ./test/support directory

+### Unit tests

+All unit tests are located in the same directories as the file(s) being tested using the same name but adding a .test between the file name and extension eg if file.ts is being tested the test name is file.test.ts

+### Integration tests

+Integration tests are located in the ./test/features directory Requires knowledge of cucumber and BDD
+All cleanup is handled within the ./test/hooks directory